ninly/blog/content/2014-01-17_setting-up-pelican.rst

 * `Dedi Purwanto`_, mostly for the theme_, but nice blog, too :)

 In practice, the real work had more to do with deciding how to host and organize my content, and recommendations are thin for that sort of thing.
 That seems appropriate to a static-site generator such as pelican.
 The whole point: you do it however you want.
 It's not *that* hard, after all.

 As such, assuming this project sticks around awhile, it will probably be a casual work in progress for some time.
-Since what I'm after is a simple dumping ground for ideas, development progress, and makery learnings, I hope to remain focused more on content and ideas, rather than packaging and presentation.
-But please contact me if you have any recommendations or notice something I've obviously overlooked.
+Since what I'm after is a simple dumping ground for ideas, development progress, and makery learnings, I hope to remain focused more on content and ideas, rather than packaging and presentation (except insofar as these constitute makery learnings).
+But do contact me if you have any recommendations or notice something I've obviously overlooked.

-A few honorable mentions and bookmarks: these are blog posts and articles about pelican, static-site generators, and devblogging in general that I didn't use explicitly when initially setting up this site, but which I've been reading and expect to come back to:
+A few honorable mentions and bookmarks: blog posts and articles about pelican, static-site generators, and devblogging in general that I didn't use explicitly when initially setting up this site, but which I've come across and expect to come back to:

 * Helder Correira's `From Wordpress to Pelican`_